 - Successful family provision claim for adult children of an abusive parent - won at trial (Simpson Decd, unreported)

 - Successful defence at trial of the validity of a challenged will - issues of capacity, undue influence, knowledge and approval - associated partnership issues (Bainbridge v.
-Hebson, unreported, Chancery Division, Manchester, HHJ Pelling, QC)
+Hebson, unreported, Chancery Division, Manchester, HHJ Pelling, KC)

 - Simpson v.
-Ridley - 5 day trial - prescriptive claim to a right of way to taxi aircraft
+Ridley - 5-day trial - prescriptive claim to a right of way to taxi aircraft

 - Preliminary issue in ancillary relief proceedings - issues as to ownership of valuable farms and partnership property - successfully concluded in favour of client wife

-- Sale of goods - claim concerning the quality of breeze blocks used in the construction of 22 homes - TCC Leeds - ongoing
+- Sale of goods - claim concerning the quality of breeze blocks used in the construction of 22 homes - TCC Leeds

 - Professional negligence - solicitors - conveyancing - claim in the High Court concerning the purchase of a home in West Cumbria with numerous title defects